amlcodes/sanity-plugin-phrase/readme.md

 This plugin assumes that the target languages of a Phrase project will not change.
 If they do, the plugin will not be able to keep the translations in sync.

+### Maximum translated reference depth: 3

+This plugin will automatically translate referenced documents when issuing a translation.
+However, it will only do so up to 3 levels deep.
+This is to avoid infinite loops and to keep execution times low.

 ### When using the document-internationalization plugin, hide the "Translations" button from PTDs

 To avoid confusion, it's recommended to hide the "Translations" button from Sanity's document-internationalization plugin in PTDs.